da-tubi/setup-py-best-practice/README.md

 ## Best Practice 3: Github Action to publish it to JFROG/PYPI
 Github Action [codacy/git-version](https://github.com/codacy/git-version) is adopted to find the next version (Semver based) of the latest git tag `0.0.1`.

 In this repo, we find the next version and the set it to the environment variable `SETUPTOOLS_SCM_PRETEND_VERSION`.
-With `SETUPTOOLS_SCM_PRETEND_VERSION` provided, `make version` and we will found that the manually assigned one will override the automatically derived version.
+With `SETUPTOOLS_SCM_PRETEND_VERSION` provided, `make version` and we will find that the manually assigned one will override the automatically derived version.

 ## Best Practice 4: `__version__`
 Since Python 3.8, we could use the following code snippet to provide `__version__`.